Download (PDF: 311 KB)

-NAR has been working closely with Congress and the Administration to ensure the interests of REALTORS® and their clients are protected in any federal action in response to COVID-19.
+NAR worked closely with Congress and the Administration to ensure the interests of REALTORS® and their clients were protected in any federal action in response to COVID-19.
 Many REALTORS® are small businesses, or work with them as clients.
 In the first relief package passed into law in April 2020, the "Coronavirus Aid, Relief, and Economic Security Act" or CARES Act, there were significant provisions aimed at assisting small businesses during this difficult time.
-The CARES Act created two new Small Business Administration (SBA) programs - the 7(a) Paycheck Protection Program (PPP) loans and the Economic Injury Disaster Loans (EIDL) advance grants program, which have since had multiple rounds of appropriations, most recently in the December 2020 COVID-19 relief package and the American Rescue Plan, passed in March 2021.
+The CARES Act created two new Small Business Administration (SBA) programs - the 7(a) Paycheck Protection Program (PPP) loans and the Economic Injury Disaster Loans (EIDL) advance grants program, which had multiple rounds of appropriations, most recently in the December 2020 COVID-19 relief package and the American Rescue Plan, passed in March 2021.

 The PPP loans and the EIDL advance grants evolved from their creation in the spring 2020, reflecting the ongoing economic challenges presented by the COVID-19 pandemic and the need for greater flexibility for the small businesses participating in the programs.
 This FAQ provides the most up-to-date information on both programs, their requirements, and how borrowers can achieve forgiveness.